microsoft/Azure_Kinect_ROS_Driver/docs/building.md

           lib\
 ```

-Please note that the Azure Kinect Sensor SDK zip files do not generally contain the depth engine shared library.
-You will need to acquire a version of the depth engine shared library binary and place it in the .\ext\sdk\bin folder so that it can be consumed by the build system.
+Please note that the Azure Kinect Sensor SDK zip files do not contain the depth engine shared library.
+You will need to acquire a version of the depth engine shared library and place it in the .\ext\sdk\bin folder so that it can be consumed by the build system.
 Failing to download the depth engine when using an extracted SDK will result in the node crashing on launch.

 For more information, please consult the [Azure Kinect Sensor SDK usage guide](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/docs/usage.md).